 Rehabilitation to Restore Function

 If the stroke or brain bleeding caused damage to the brain, Miami Valley Hospital’s Rehabilitation Institute of Ohio can help patients get back to their normal lives.
 Our therapists can help to restore speech, gain strength and relearn skills of daily living.
-Premier Health’s home health agency, Fidelity Health Care, also has special expertise in helping stroke patients recover at home.
+Premier Health’s home health agency, Fidelity Health Care, also has special experience in helping stroke patients recover at home.

 Learn More About Rehabilitation Institute of Ohio.